xiaoyu518/genofunc/README.md

 #### merge

-Description: Merges two or more fasta files avoiding duplicates based on matches to metadata
+Description: Merges two or more FASTA files avoiding duplicates based on matches to metadata

     Options:
         --in-fasta: List of fasta files with spaces in between.
 At least two fasta files must be inserted here.
 (Required)